TV Tupi São Paulo: 1960s, move to channel 4

 Work on the new Sumaré television transmitter built to accommodate channels 2 and 4 started in 1959 and the first experimental test transmission on the new frequency was held on July 4, 1960.
 The broadcast ran in two periods, and wouldn't be shown on channel 3 because this would cause interference.
 From July 16, the station started a gradual switchover process from the old Banespa transmitter to the new Sumaré one.
 The station effectively switched entirely to channel 4 on August 1.
 One of the slogans of the change in frequency was "Troque 3 x 4 e tenha satisfações a 3 x 4".
 Days after the shutdown of the former frequency, the transmitter was given to channel 2.

 Cessation of local programming

 At 4:21pm on May 2, 1980, the station ceased providing local programming, following a massive strike that saw two-thirds of its staff of 968 employees taking part.
 Some viewers were expecting a cut to a black screen, but instead an emergency solution happened, as technicians were already preparing for the usage of the Rio station as a backup.
+The frequency was reactivated a year later as a station of SBT.